Can Baking Soda Damage Your Hair?

-Just Nutritive is a company that sells all things hair and skincare that are handmade with only the most natural ingredients.
+Just Nutritive is a company that sells all things hair and skin care that are handmade with only the most natural ingredients.
 One of the things I love most about them is that their site is organized based on whatever ailment you want to fix.

-There’s something for oily hair, fine hair, thick hair, African American hair, just about every kind of hair (or lack thereof)!
+There’s something for oily hair, fine hair, thick hair, African American hair, just about every kind of hair (or lack there of)!
 They have styling products and hair treatments too.
 Just Nutritive’s Oily Hair Shampoo was the very first natural shampoo I ever tried.
 And I loved it!
 Plus, their products are so big that I didn’t run out until over a year later!

 If you join Just Nutritive’s newsletter, you’ll get all kinds of discounts and offers.
 There’s always some kind of 20% off sale going on.

 If you have yet to take the natural haircare plunge, Just Nutritive is a great place to start!
 Click here to go to their homepage!
 I promise that you won’t be disappointed.
 I was pretty skeptical of the company at first, but I was pleasantly surprised!

 And if Just Nutritive’s products don’t look that appealing to you, no worries!
 There are hundreds of nontoxic shampoos and conditioners for every hair type and price point.
 I’ve got my top natural shampoos you can check out, along with the best natural conditioners to go with it.